dingp/acme/README.md

-# How to use acme-bot
+# How to setup a Cronjob in Rancher for renewing TLS certificate

 There are two different use cases depending on if you have a web server running in your namespace, and if you also have write access to the web root.